September 8, 2019

 - Smoothies (eating with a spoon only)

 It is recommended that you keep to a soft diet for at least one week.
-Once you do, you can slowly start to reincorporate normal foods into your daily routine.
+After that, you can slowly start to reincorporate normal foods into your daily routine.

 Essential Tips to Keep in Mind